RuanvRvO/ruok3/README.md

 -Add managers to login as organisation owner
 -Review http being used and not https?
 -Add when mood is selected, the page you get taken to stores answer and person who answered - also then gives optional page to give detailed feelings with unanymous toggle
+-each manager should be able to add more organisations to manage from the edit page -add email authentication when user creates orginasation